A new era calls for new Marketing Measurement

 A faster Marketing Mix Modeling project turnaround emerged as a necessity following the way COVID-19 pandemic has shaken the measurement industry.
 Accelerated changes in consumer behavior and marketing spending became the new norm to be measured and optimized.
 According to Alex Owen, Global Head of Data & Analytics at Unilever, “COVID-19 has accelerated what could be a 10 years’ worth of change”.

-At MASS Analytics, we have identified 5 major areas in the MMM workflow that can be optimized to achieve a significantly shorter project turnaround.
+At MASS Analytics, we have identified 5 major areas in the Marketing Mix Modeling workflow that can be optimized to achieve a significantly shorter project turnaround.
 How short?
 These tried and validated techniques have been proven to decrease MMM project duration by as much as 50%, without a significant cost increase.
 Advertisers aiming to get more frequent insights from their Marketing Mix Modeling projects would find these five methods efficient and intuitive.

 The Five Keys to Shortening Marketing Mix Modeling Project Turnaround